haoliangyu/terrac/README.md

 * Local
 * AWS S3
 * GCP Storage
+* Azure Block Storage

 To set a backend for module publication, update the `backend` block in the `terrac.json` configuration file.

 ### Local Directory

-The `local` backend type uses a local directory for artifact storage.
+The `local` backend type uses a local directory for package storage.
+It is typically used for local testing.

 ``` jsonc
 // terrac.json